-Many handicapped people accomplish far more than those without a disability.
+Many people with a disability accomplish far more than those without a disability.
 Sometimes this is because a handicap is balanced by special talents or brilliance.
 And sometimes it is because the disabled try much harder.
-According to an old saying, "A wounded oyster mends its shell with pearl."

 Huntington's disease, a genetic disorder, strikes in middle age and results in physical deterioration and often in insanity.